 Grants, Funding and Bursaries

-SAIT administers an extensive variety of scholarships, prizes and bursaries to encourage superior academic achievement or assist students in need of financial aid.
+SAIT has a number of scholarships, awards and bursaries to encourage academic achievement or assist students needing financial aid.

-The list of awards available for each program is advertised through the academic departments each year and in the SAIT Student Awards Guide.
-A combination of bursaries and loans are also an option.
+The list of awards for each program is available through academic departments and can be found in the SAIT Student Awards Guide.
+Bursaries and loans can be combined.

-SAIT reserves the right to make adjustments to the amount or designation of published awards as circumstances require.
+SAIT reserves the right to adjust the amount or designation of published awards if circumstances require it.

-For a listing of all bursaries, scholarships and prizes available at SAIT, learners are advised to contact:
+For a listing of all bursaries, scholarships and prizes available at SAIT, contact: